inesfolha/masterblog_api/README.md

 Contrasting with [MasterBlog](https://github.com/inesfolha/masterblog), where the flask app was directly running and loading the HTML templates using jinja to display the information, MasterBlog API relies on a frontend application that interacts with the API

-This project was developed as a training exercise after my first deep dive into API development.
+Since the frontend is not fully developed to yet support all the API functionalities, you can also use the full API with Postman or a similar software.

 MasterBlog API uses a simple JSON file as storage for all blog posts data and allows you to add new posts, update existing ones and deleting any unwanted post via our customized user interface.

-The frontend, [HTML](https://github.com/inesfolha/masterblog_api/blob/main/frontend/templates/index.html), [Javascript](https://github.com/inesfolha/masterblog_api/blob/main/frontend/static/main.js) and [CSS](https://github.com/inesfolha/masterblog_api/blob/main/frontend/static/styles.css) were provided for this project so in this case it was not built from scratch but instead was adapted to the built API.

 The API was built using the Flask framework.